 Italian culture is the amalgamation of thousands of years of heritage and tradition, tracing its roots back to the Ancient Roman Empire and beyond.
-Italian culture is steeped in the arts, architecture, music and food.
+Italian culture is steeped in the arts, family, architecture, music and food.
 Home of the Roman Empire and its legendary figures such as Julius Caesar and Nero, it was also a major center of the Renaissance and the birthplace of fascism under Benito Mussolini.
 Culture on the Italian peninsula has flourished for centuries.
 Here is a brief overview of Italian customs and traditions as we know them today.

 Population of Italy